Galois Groups in Enumerative Geometry and Applications: Galois groups of sparse polynomial equations

-Strictly triangular systems generalize the following example.
-Let $n=2$ and write our variables as $(y,z)$ and suppose that we have a system $F$ of the form $f(y)=g(y,z)=0$, where $\deg(f)$, $\deg_z(g)$ are both at least 2.
-(Here, \defcolor{$\deg_z(g)$} is the degree of $g$ as a polynomial in $z$.)
-Since the first coordinate of a solution $(y^*,z^*)$ of $F$ is a solution of $f$, the action of the Galois group of $F$ has blocks given by the fibers of the projection to the first coordinate.
-When $f$ and $g$ are general given their supports, there are $\deg(f)$ blocks, each of size $\deg_z(g)$, and the action of the Galois group is imprimitive.

 We provide more details in Section~\ref{Sec:Applications}.
 This is explained fully in~\cite{Esterov}, and algorithmically in~\cite[Sect.\ 2.3]{DSS}.
-When $\calAdot$ is neither lacunary nor strictly triangular, Esterov showed that $\Gal_{\calAdot}$ is 2-transitive using that a countable union of subvarieties is nowhere dense.
+When $\calAdot$ is neither lacunary nor strictly triangular, Esterov showed that $\Gal_{\calAdot}$ is 2-transitive.
 Then, he showed that a small loop around the discriminant of these systems generates a simple transposition, which shows that $\Gal_{\calAdot}$ is full symmetric.